rtic-rs/rtic/Notes.md

-# Notes for lock optimizaiton
+# Notes for lock optimization

 ## Idea

-We are reading basepri independently if and only if we are actually changing basepri.
+We are reading BASEPRI independently if and only if we are actually changing BASEPRI.

-To dump generated assembly:
+On restoring BASEPRI chose to restore read value if at the outmost nesting level (initial priority of the task).
+In this way, unnecessary BASEPRI accesses, and reduce register pressure.

+If you want to play around checkout the `lockopt` branch and use:

 ``` shell
 > arm-none-eabi-objdump target/thumbv7m-none-eabi/release/examples/lockopt -d > lockopt.asm